 A- You may want to consider LPN to RN Bridge Program.
 What is LPN to RN Bridge program?
 It is a program that helps LPNs to enter entry-level RN the fastest.
 It is a one or two years program, and it does have classes online.
 You may want to use this script to find all LPN to RN bridge programs near you using only your zip code.

 What is a registered nurse (RN)?

 A Registered Nurse (RN) is a medical professional certified to practice in medical facilities after attaining a Bachelor of Science degree in nursing.
 RN training covers a wider scope compared to LPN courses, and this difference enables Registered Nurses to earn more money and specialize in exciting fields.
 These reasons motivate young professionals to enroll in LPN to RN programs.

 RNs Earn 45-60% More Than LPNs Do

-According to BLS.gov registered Nurses earn an average of $50 in hourly rates while LPNs make $28-$32.
+According to BLS.gov, registered Nurses earn an average of $50 in hourly rates, while LPNs make $28-$32.
 This difference in income makes it easier to pay off any student loans from nursing school.
-One of the benefits of ensuring loan payments are consistent is a significant improvement in credit score.
+One of the benefits of ensuring loan payments are consistent is a significant improvement in credit scores.

 A few RN specialties, such as legal nurse consulting, offer jobs that pay more than $50 per hour.
-However, some states allow RNs to practice independently and this translates to greener pastures.
+However, some states allow RNs to practice independently, which translates to greener pastures.
 Just imagine the possibility of hiring LPNs to work for you or providing your facility as a center for clinical practice.